MadanKhatri1/hackethone/README.md

-# About the hackethone
-This project is a part of our hackathon project.
-Check out our final result: [Live Demo](https://3cc6-197-206-94-83.ngrok-free.app/)

 # House Problem Images Classification

 This project fine-tunes a Vision Transformer (ViT) model to classify images related to house problems into four categories: **builder**, **electrician**, **others**, and **plumber**.
 The model is trained on the `MadanKhatri/house_problem_images` dataset from Hugging Face and achieves high accuracy for image classification tasks.